For the first time, this method offers active control of chaotic combustion instabilities that can occur undesirably in various combustion systems.

 - Control of chaotic oscillations

-- Undesired effects that may occur in the chaotic state (e.g. deterioration of exhaust values) may be avoided
+- Avoidance of undesirable effects, occurring in the chaotic state (e.g. deterioration of exhaust values)

 The method can be used in every system where oscillations need to be controlled, preferably in the control of oscillation in combustors.